 What's your favourite food?

-It's a tie between noodles and ice cream
+It's a tie between dumplings and fancy ice cream

 What is the most fun thing you've done?

-I got to climb up an active volcano with my family in Iceland and then slide down on the ice!
+I got to climb up an active volcano with my family in Iceland and then slide down on a big sheet of ice!